 • Tumor suppressor genes regulate cell division and trigger cell death when necessary.

-• Esophageal cancer can stem from DNA mutations that activate oncogenes or deactivate tumor suppressor genes, which can lead to uncontrolled cell growth and abnormal mass formation in the esophagus.
+• Esophageal cancer can stem from DNA mutations that activate oncogenes or deactivate tumor suppressor genes, leading to uncontrolled cell growth and abnormal mass formation in the esophagus.

 Risk Factors For Esophageal Cancer